AadSama0404/FusionModel/README.md

 # FusionModel

 ## Background and Framework
-*Fusion Model* is an interpretable clone-based prognostic prediction model for patient cohorts comprising heterogeneous subgroups.
+**Fusion Model** is an interpretable clone-based prognostic prediction model for patient cohorts comprising heterogeneous subgroups.
 It outputs a binary prediction indicating non-response (0) or response (1) as well as the corresponding probability of response between 0 and 1 which we call the sample-score.
+!(Overview.svg)

 ## Installation and Usage
 **Clone the Repository**